KBKN-Autonomous-Robotics-Lab/orange_navigation/README.md

 # orange_navigation
-This branch provides the setup for using the waypoint editing application in ROS2.
+This branch provides the setup for using the waypoint editing application.

 ## Setup
 1.Create environment for waypoint_manager